zytx121/doc_demo/docs/zh_cn/tutorials/customize_config.md

         add_extra_convs='on_input',  # It specifies the source feature map of the extra convs num_outs=5),  # The number of output scales bbox_head=dict(
-        type='RRetinaHead',# The type of bbox head is 'RRetinaHead' num_classes=15,  # Number of classes for classification in_channels=256,  # Input channels for bbox head stacked_convs=4,  # Number of stacking convs of the head feat_channels=256,  # Number of hidden channels
+        type='RotatedRetinaHead',# The type of bbox head is 'RRetinaHead' num_classes=15,  # Number of classes for classification in_channels=256,  # Input channels for bbox head stacked_convs=4,  # Number of stacking convs of the head feat_channels=256,  # Number of hidden channels
         assign_by_circumhbbox='v1',  # The angle version of obb2hbb
-        anchor_generator=dict(  # The config of anchor generator type='RAnchorGenerator',  # The type of anchor generator octave_base_scale=4,  # The base scale of octave. scales_per_octave=3,  #  Number of scales for each octave. ratios=[1.0, 0.5, 2.0],  # The ratio between height and width.
+        anchor_generator=dict(  # The config of anchor generator type='RotatedAnchorGenerator',  # The type of anchor generator octave_base_scale=4,  # The base scale of octave. scales_per_octave=3,  #  Number of scales for each octave. ratios=[1.0, 0.5, 2.0],  # The ratio between height and width.